 4. Group study sessions

 Two brains are always better than one.
 When we all come together to share our ideas and thoughts we can create really strong work.
 Since I started out on my university journey I have always found meeting up with classmates in a chilled setting to discuss work very beneficial.
 Meeting outdoors with a pen, a notebook and lots of coffee in the sunshine is both fun and beneficial.
+The campus also has rooms dedicated to group study that you can reserve for free to meet and study together.
 I find it a lot easier than sitting in my accommodation learning by myself.

 5. Reading recommendation